SharkSnack/shiren-5/content/dungeons/underground-manor.md

 - Anti-Blast
     - Reduces damage from Pop Tanks, Explochins, and explosion traps.
 - Anti-Fire
-    - Can only be obtained by synthesizing a Snake Shield or leveling up a Red Shield.<br/>Some prefer to level a Snake Shield to use as a secondary shield on Archdragon and Abyssal Dragon floors,<br/>especially if they weren't able to obtain a Zen Pot or Extinction Scroll.
+    - Can only be obtained by synthesizing a Snake Shield or leveling up a Red Shield.<br/>Some prefer to level a Snake Shield to use as a secondary shield on Archdragon and Abyss Dragon floors,<br/>especially if they weren't able to obtain a Zen Pot or Extinction Scroll.
 - Bit
     - Reduces damage when last digit of current HP is 1 or 0.
 - Anti-Hypno